-The 2023 MTP Scenario for future year 2050 incorporates major transportation policies and investments from the recently completed Chittenden County I-89 2050 Study (https://envision89.com/) that has yielded a suite of options to reduce vehicle miles traveled and to also improve the efficiency of our transportation system.
+To meet these goals, the CCRPC is proposing to adopt an aspirational 2023 MTP Scenario for future year 2050 that incorporates major transportation policies and investments from the recently completed Chittenden County I-89 2050 Study (https://envision89.com/) that has yielded a suite of options that reduce vehicle miles traveled and also improve the efficiency of our transportation system.

-Specifically, the 2023 MTP Scenario was developed during the Strategic Model (add link to the report) effort that the CCRPC undertook as part of the I-89 2050 Study.
+Specifically, the proposed 2023 MTP Scenario was developed during the Strategic Model (link to the report) effort that the CCRPC undertook as part of the I-89 2050 Study.
 This effort was focused on the development of a comprehensive package of improvements and policies (TDM, pricing, fees, etc.) that would help decrease VMT and SOV travel in Chittenden County to meet the regional climate goals and avoid expensive Interstate capacity upgrades.
 By shifting the focus to managing congestion via flexible work schedules, increased transit and non-auto investments, addressing bottlenecks, and other means of managing transportation demand, rather than attempting to reduce congestion via large highway expansions, the region's finite funding can go further towards achieving our goals.
-The MTP scenario also includes localized intersection and interchange improvements, specifically when it concerns safety for all modes, acute congestion, and improving mobility for non-auto modes.
+The proposed 2023 MTP scenario also includes localized intersection and interchange improvements, specifically when it concerns safety for all modes, acute congestion, and improving mobility for non-auto modes.

-The 2023 MTP Scenario represents an aspirational future that will require major shifts in transportation policies and investments and changes in the structure used to finance maintenance, improvements and expansion of the transportation system.
-It will require actions from the state (executive and legislative branches), our municipalities, and especially from residents, employees, and visitors in our county.
+The CCRPC recognizes that the proposed 2023 MTP Scenario represents an aspirational future that will require major shifts in transportation policies and investments and changes in the structure used to finance maintenance, improvements and expansion of the transportation system.
+It will require actions from the state (executive and legislative branches), our municipalities, and behavioral changes from residents, employees, employers and visitors in our county.